CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 ## Gorllia
 [skull with jaw](https://sketchfab.com/3d-models/gorilla-sp-male-crane-et-mandibule-9a37fbf556bd4f52b0b98ec3b9e3ad5b) should look for somethinglike this to print

+[laser](https://sketchfab.com/3d-models/gorilla-sp-male-crane-et-mandibule-9a37fbf556bd4f52b0b98ec3b9e3ad5b) this is a laser scan, but it has hollow with nice details?

 https://www.morphosource.org/concern/media/000102891?locale=en
 weird skull with wierd crest. search for the number to find the file